She’s the First’s Campus Community FAQs

 She’s the First, Inc. is a 501(c)3 nonprofit organization.
 501(c)3 organizations are legally recognized and regulated by the government.
 This means that all donations are tax exempt – something that may help you solicit donations from businesses or people writing large checks.
 Our EIN number for tax purposes is 65-1321437 and the official letter from the IRS documenting this may be found here.
 Keep it handy!

 It is very important to understand that according to the IRS, your campus chapter is not a 501(c)3 organization.
 Legally, She’s the First Campus Chapters are independent of and function as donors to the main national STF organization.
 In general, this should not impact how your chapter functions.
 From time to time, you may encounter a donor that requests a tax receipt for their donation.
-All official tax receipts must be provided by the main office, as your chapter is not a legally recognized nonprofit organization.
+They will need to make their donation directly to She's the First in your name, as your chapter is not a legally recognized nonprofit organization.